noahehall/multicloud/opensource/apache/tinkerpop.md

   - maintains the configuration options `e.g. g.withSomeConfig().startStep()`
   - spawns GraphTraversals instances
 - Traversal<S,E>: a functional data flow process transforming objects of type S into object of type E.
+  - implements Iterater<E>; S === start, E === end
+  - Step<S,E>: function applied to S that yields E
+  - TraversalStrategy: interceptor methods that alter the execution of a traversal
+  - TraversalSideEffects: key/value pairs used to store information about a traversal
+  - Traverser<T>: the object propagating through traversals of type T
 - GraphTraversal: a traversal DSL that is oriented towards the semantics of the raw graph (i.e. vertices, edges, etc.).
   - i.e. the steps that make up the gremlin language
   - GraphTraversal instances (e.g. `g.V()`) are created via start steps (i.e. the `V()`) and begin the traversal